 Thomaston taxpayers are now able to pay their real estate, personal property, motor vehicle, and supplemental motor vehicle taxes with a credit card, debit card, or e-check, either online or in the Tax Office.
 This service is provided through Point & Pay.

 Please note, delinquent motor vehicle or supplemental motor vehicle taxes cannot be paid with a credit card, debit card, or e-check if you need to register any motor vehicle at DMV within thirty (30) days of making payment.
 Payment must be in the form of cash, money order, or certified bank check per Town Ordinance.

 To better serve the community, the Tax Office has partnered with Point & Pay to accept credit or debit card payments.
 Point & Pay adds a 2.75% ($2.00 minimum) convenience fee for processing your payment on a credit or debit card.
 An e-check is $2.95 per check.

 - You may write one check for all your tax bills.
 Real Estate, Personal Property, Motor Vehicle, and Motor Vehicle Supplement.
 Does not include WPCA Sewer Usage Fees.

 - Delinquent motor vehicle tax bills have to be paid with cash, money order, or certified bank check per Town Ordinance passed June 29, 2004.

-- Per State Statute 12-130, failure to have received a bill does not exempt the taxpayer from taxes or interest charge.
+- Per State Statute 12-130, failure to have received a bill does not exempt the taxpayer from taxes, fees, liens, or interest.

 - Interest cannot be waived.